-This week’s first story starts around 25km from central London.
+This time, the first story starts around 25km from central London.
 Welcome to Dartford, a town of 80,000 inhabitants, nestled in the Kent countryside.
 Like many towns of its size, Dartford has a river, a church, a main park and industrial areas.
 Oh, and a train station, where services have been running to and from since 1849.
 It was also the place where one particular meeting around 60 years ago was to alter the course of world music history.

 October 17 1961.
 Among travellers passing through are two young, handsome guys who run into each on platform 2.
 They’re 18 years old, their whole lives ahead of them.
 The first goes by the name Michael Philip Jagger, the second Keith Richards.
 And it’s the latter who told the story of their meeting best, in a letter to his aunt a few months later.

 ‘You know I was keen on Chuck Berry and I thought I was the only fan for miles but one mornin' on Dartford Stn. (that's so I don't have to write a long word like station) I was holding one of Chuck's records when a guy I knew at primary school 7-11 yrs y'know came up to me.

 ‘He's got every record Chuck Berry ever made and all his mates have too, they are all rhythm and blues fans, real R&B I mean (not this Dinah Shore, Brook Benton crap) Jimmy Reed, Muddy Water, Chuck, Howlin’ Wolf, John Lee Hooker, all the Chicago bluesmen real lowdown stuff, marvellous.
 Bo Diddley he’s another great.
 Anyway the guy on the station, he’s called Mick Jagger.’